jnsp/nvim-config/README.md

 [Powerlevel10k](https://github.com/romkatv/powerlevel10k) is a zsh theme.
 It's easy to set and works fast.
-There are so many different ways to install
+There are so many different ways to install.
 Select the proper one from the [installation guide](https://github.com/romkatv/powerlevel10k#installation).

 ### Managing configuration files with github and soft link

 I include two configuration files in this repository.
-Every time I set a new environment, I just clone this repository and make soft links with this files linked to the right paths.
+Every time I set a new environment, I just clone this repository and make soft links with these files linked to the right paths.
 There is no more copy and paste and twisted configs everywhere.

 If I add some new settings, I have to edit it only in this directory and save it.